Arcero1/blackjack-backend/README.md

 The back-end received a grade of **B**, and 64 issues with 1 being "error prone" and the rest being code-style issues.
 The full report is **[HERE](https://app.codacy.com/manual/Arcero1/blackjack-backend/dashboard?bid=14210518)**.

+It should be noted here, that IntelliJ does not agree with codacy on the allowability of package-private members.
+Since IntelliJ gives continuous advice, I take this and ignore codacy.

 The front-end received a grade of **C**, and 559 issues with 91 being "error prone" and the rest being code-style issues.
 I am working on reducing this.
 The full report is **[HERE](https://app.codacy.com/manual/Arcero1/blackjack-frontend/dashboard?bid=14210519)**.

 ### 5b.
 Future Development